UofT-UTSC-CS-sandbox/pactify/doc/sprint4/sprint-04.review.md

  * Refer/link to artifact(s) that show that a goal/task was met/completed.
  * If a goal/task was not part of the original iteration plan, please mention it.

-We can now store contracts!
+We can now store contracts better!

-We can now sign contracts!
+We can now edit contracts in rich text!

 #### Goals and/or tasks that were planned but not met/completed: